Foreword (Tori Kelly EP): Promotion

 To promote Foreword, Kelly was the sole supporting act for Ed Sheeran at his Madison Square Garden show in November 2013.
 On December 12, 2013, she appeared on The Queen Latifah Show, where she spoke about the EP and performed "Dear No One".

 Singles

 "Dear No One" was released on October 23, 2013 as the EP's lead single.
 It was also featured as the iTunes Store's "Free Single of the Week" for October 23.

 Critical reception

 Critic Mark Deming said that the release gave "a new sophistication to her sound without interfering with her subtle, emotionally expressive power as a vocalist and songwriter."

 Track listing

+All tracks are written and produced by Tori Kelly.